arp242/arp242.net/_posts/2019-04-30-flags-config.markdown

         -bar "${BAR:-default}"

 You can probably do something similar with systemd unit files.
-Personally I'd just call that shell script from systemd; it's just so much easier to understand, test, and debug (applicable: [*easy means easy to debug*](/weblog/easy.html)).
+Personally I'd just call that shell script from systemd; it's just so much [easier to understand, test, and debug](/weblog/easy.html).

 ---